doleron/yolov5-opencv-cpp-python/README.md

 This repository uses YOLO V5 but it is not the only YOLO version out there.
 You can read [this article](https://towardsdatascience.com/yolo-v4-or-yolo-v5-or-pp-yolo-dad8e40f7109) to learn more about YOLO versions and choose the more suitable one for you.

-## Status

-This work is still on the way:

-- C++ inference using ONNX model is ok
-- Python inference using ONNXX model is under work

-## Export yolo v5 models to .onnx format
+## Exporting yolo v5 models to .onnx format

 Check here: https://github.com/ultralytics/yolov5/issues/251